Wenhao-Yang/GradientFrequencyAttention/README.md

 #### Data Preparation

-All the acostic features are prepared in kaldi way.
+All the acoustic features are prepared in kaldi way.
 And then we generate kaldi-like egs for training.
 Here we asume that the kaldi has been installed.
-The data augmentation is the same as the example voxceleb/v2.
+The data augmentation is the same as the example voxceleb/v2 in kaldi.
 The clean utterances are augmented by MUSAN and RIR datasets.
 But we keep all the augmented utterances for sampling.

 ```shell
     # Making 161 dimensional spectrograms for dev and test set.